pH1L050P3r/memory-checkpoint-ebpf/README.md

 Content:
 --------
-There are three executables. <br />
+There are following files. <br />
 ```
-fork:     This measures the throughput of the fork-based method discussed in the assignment.
+testcase:     This runs the testcases and measures the latency.
-context:  This measures the throughput of your my_precious system call.
-Use it when your implementation is ready.
+checkpoint:  code for checkpointing, signal the eBPF to start checkpointing and recover.
-compare:  This can be used to compare fork-based method to your implementation.
-Use this for your final performance measurement when your implementation is ready.
+utils:  Contains implementation of different testcases.
 ```

 Parameters:
 -----------
-All executables accept three parameters: <br />
+Executables accept two parameters: <br />
 ```
-t: Timeout (in seconds, default 60).
+t: Timeout (in seconds, default 20).
 n: Number of elements in the buffer as power of 2 (default 1<<10).
 Use it to configure program size.
 ```